SystemsApproach/ops/monitor.rst

    Central dashboard showing status of Aether edge deployments.

-Grafana comes with a set of pre-defined dashboards for the most common set of metrics—in particular, those associated with physical servers and virtual resources such as containers—but it can also be customized to include dashboards for service-level metrics and other
+Grafana comes with a set of predefined dashboards for the most common set of metrics—in particular, those associated with physical servers and virtual resources such as containers—but it can also be customized to include dashboards for service-level metrics and other